Gays Against Groomers: History

+Founding

 Gays Against Groomers was founded by Jaimee Michell, a conservative lesbian who was at the time a content creator and lead designer at marketing company Arsenal Media, a conservative media organization specializing in creating viral content.
 Michell's website featured examples of her work for conservative candidates and activists.

-Before the creation of the Gays Against Groomers account, Michell had a history of sharing far-right content, including anti-transgender content and QAnon conspiracy theories, across multiple platforms on personal social media accounts.
+Before the creation of the Gays Against Groomers account, Michell had a history of sharing far-right content, including anti-transgender content and QAnon and Pizzagate conspiracy theories, across multiple platforms on personal social media accounts, and had accused prominent liberal celebrities to being pedophiles.
 Michell fervently supports Donald Trump and had previously served on the advisory board of Trump's "Trump Pride coalition" and has described Trump as a "pro-gay" politician.
-Following the 2020 United States presidential election, Michell was involved in the "Stop the Steal" movement.
+Following the 2020 United States presidential election, Michell was involved in the "Stop the Steal" movement and frequently collaborated with Ali Alexander and Alex Bruesewitz to claim the election was "stolen".
 During the January 6 insurrection, Michell posted support for the rioters on social media, including reposting content from far-right political commentator Milo Yiannopoulos.
-Michell also complained online about travel restrictions during the COVID-19 pandemic and mocked the murder of George Floyd in 2020.
+Michell also compared public health measures during the COVID-19 pandemic to Nazi persecution and mocked the murder of George Floyd in 2020.
+After the latter got her suspended from Instagram, Mitchell complained that "right wing gays" were being treated like "thought criminals".
 In May 2022, Michell began working at X Strategies, a far-right social media communications firm.
 The firm was founded by Alex Bruesewitz, a right-wing activist who had previously been accused of paying online influencers as young as 14 to run advertisements for the Trump "Election Defense Fund."

 GAG's Instagram account was created by Michell on June 6, 2022.
 The Twitter account described GAG as a "coalition of gays against the sexualization and indoctrination of children", with the purpose "to protect children from harm being done in our name and by those who have hijacked our community".
 The Twitter account gained 90,000 followers in a few months.
 In September 2022, Michell filed incorporation papers for GAG.
 Michell has denied that anyone is funding the account.
 GAG's application for tax exemption as a 501(c)(4) non-profit was approved in March 2023.
 In response to the accusations that they spread anti-LGBTQ propaganda, GAG claims that, because they are a "coalition of gay people," they cannot possibly be anti-LGBTQ.
 Additionally, they claim that any criticism of their organization is homophobic.

 The group launched a partner coalition called Trans Against Groomers in September 2022.
 The group was made up of a small group of conservative trans people and detransitioners with the same positions and goals as Gays Against Groomers.
 At the time of its launch, Michell used the Trans Against Groomers group as justification for why GAG is not anti-trans and claimed that those who criticized the group were transphobic.
 As of April 2023, the social media accounts for Trans Against Groomers are no longer active and their website is gone.